1 Day in Singapore Itinerary: Plan Your Perfect Trip

 The Garden Rhapsody light show at Gardens by the Bay was easily one of the highlights of our 1 day in Singapore itinerary.
 Shows typically run at 7:45 PM and 8:45 PM nightly, and you’ll want to grab your spot well in advance because it gets crowded fast.
 We laid on the ground with everyone else, staring straight up as the Supertrees lit up in sync with music.

 By this point just before the show, we were absolutely starving.
 In a very on-brand American move, we grabbed McDonald’s and ate Big Macs while waiting for the show to start.
 I usually pride myself on trying local food, but hunger won that night.
-Honestly, eating fries under glowing Supertrees was a really fun memory from this 1 day in Singapore itinerary, and I have zero regrets.
+Honestly, eating fries under glowing Supertrees was a really fun memory from our day in Singapore, and I have zero regrets.

 Where to Stay in Singapore

-Here are my recommendations on where to stay for your 1 day in Singapore itinerary:
+Here are my recommendations on where to stay on your 1 night in Singapore:

 Read More: